NztForum/Lolzteam-Public-API/docs/market_api.markdown

 ## About Market API
 Market API almost completely repeats WEB requests.
 Query parameters match.
 The only differences are the presence of PUT and DELETE methods (more on that below).
-For example, a request to book an account on the WEB looks like this: `lolz.guru/market/:itemId/reserve?price=:accountPrice`, and an API request looks like this: `api.lolz.guru/market/:itemId/reserve?price=accountPrice`.
+For example, a request to book an account on the WEB looks like this: `zelenka.guru/market/:itemId/reserve?price=:accountPrice`, and an API request looks like this: `api.lzt.market/:itemId/reserve?price=accountPrice`.

 ### API Base URIs
-`api.zelenka.guru/`

-Starting from 1 January, 2023 new Base URIs will be `api.lzt.market`
+`api.lzt.market/`

 ### Rate limit
 20 requests per minute (3 seconds delay between per request)